waimea-jlerch/200DTD-coding-project/README.md

 one and only 'Ancient Gold Coin'.
 Players will take turns to play.
 Each turn consists of only 1 move.
 The available moves that a player can do are:
 1) Slide any coin any number of spaces to the *left* on a condition that:
-     - A coin cannot jumped over another coin
+     - A coin cannot jump over another coin
      - It does not share the same square with another coin
 2) Remove a coin when it is placed/moved to the most-left grid / in position 1